Abdullah of Córdoba: Biography

 In 911, the emir signed a peace agreement with Ibn Hafsun.
 However, the war broke out again the following year, only to be halted by the death of Abdullah at Córdoba, who was improving his positions.
-The son he had designated as successor was killed by one of Abdullah's brothers.
-The latter was in turn executed by Abdullah's father, who named as successor Abd al-Rahman III, son of the killed son of Abdullah.
+He was succeeded by his grandson, Abd al-Rahman III.

 Family

 Abdullah was the son of Muhammad I and the younger brother of al-Mundhir.

 Around 863, Abdullah married Onneca Fortúnez, daughter of Fortún Garcés, King of Pamplona and his wife Aurea (Orea).
 She was repudiated sometime before 880 and returned to the Kingdom of Pamplona, most probably with her father who returned that year, and took her cousin Aznar Sánchez of Larraun as her second husband with whom she had at least three children, including Queen Toda of Navarre who was, therefore, the aunt of Abd al-Rahman III.